 California Vehicle Code Section 4461: Unlawful Use of a Disability Placard charges can lead to fines and jail time.
 You can work to resolve these charges in your favor by contacting the Los Angeles criminal defense lawyers at Simmrin Law Group.

 Speak with our criminal defense lawyers now for a free initial case evaluation.
-You can reach us by giving us a call or completing our online contact form.
+You can reach us by phone or by completing our online contact form.